Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Estimating the Outlier Distribution

 where $\theta_1 = (\theta n + m_1) / (n + m_1)$ and $G$ is the same outlier distribution function as in Equation~\eqref{eq:lmpi-mixture-model}.
 Any approach may be applied to fit this mixture model, as long as it is invariant to the ordering of the data in $(X_{m_1+1}, \ldots, X_{m}, Y_1,\ldots,Y_n)$.
-A concrete approach is discussed in the next subsection.

-The motivation for this method is that it ensures the inlier scores among $(Y_1,\ldots,Y_n)$ remain exchangeable with the smaller reference set $(X_{m_1+1}, \ldots, X_{m})$ conditional on the estimated $\hat{G}$.
+Otherwise, we simply need to permute the scores of the diluted test set before estimating $g$.
+The motivation for this method is that it ensures the inlier scores among $(Y_1,\ldots,Y_n)$ remain exchangeable with the smaller calibration set $(X_{m_1+1}, \ldots, X_{m})$ conditional on the estimated $\hat{g}$.
 Therefore, any downstream conformal inferences that utilizes $(X_{m_1+1}, \ldots, X_{m})$ as a reference (or calibration) set are still valid.
 This is akin to the idea underlying AdaDetect, the individual outlier identification method proposed by \citet{marandon2022machine}.

-A subtle point worth highlighting is that the asymptotic critical values for Shirashi's LMPI test outlined in Section~\ref{sec:new_local-g-wmw} were derived under the assumption that all inliers are i.i.d.~\eqref{eq:lmpi-mixture-model}, whereas conditional on $\hat{G}$ the inliers among $(Y_1,\ldots,Y_n)$ are only exchangeable with $(X_{m_1+1}, \ldots, X_{m})$ but not independent.
-However, to the best of our knowledge, this issue does not seem to have noticeable practical implications, even for only moderately large sample sizes.
-We refer to Section~\ref{sec:tuning_new} for a more detailed discussion of this point.